Kandy Electoral District

 Kandy (Mahanuwara) electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Kandy in the Central province.
 The district currently elects 12 of the 225 members of the Sri Lankan Parliament and had 970,456 registered electors in 2010.
+It is Sri Lanka's Electorate Number 04.

+Polling divisions

+The Kandy Electoral District consists of the following polling divisions: